 One thing you’re not going to notice while poking around is access to a kill switch.
 This doesn’t mean CyberGhost doesn’t have one; it just means it’s always on.
 At one point while switching between servers there was a bit of a hiccup on our end (we hadn’t given CyberGhost the proper back-end permissions on our machine), and it immediately let us know that the kill switch had engaged and terminated our internet connection since the VPN was interrupted.

 FYI: Kill switches are extremely important for folks who want to use P2P file-sharing services like BitTorrent or Utorrent.
 If your service is disrupted for whatever reason, your true IP address won’t be exposed.
+For more on this, check out our guide to the best VPNs for torrenting.

 So we’re getting close to touching on pretty much everything there is to talk about CyberGhost’s desktop experience, but there are a few little bonus features here and there that we wanted to point out.
 The first is called My ID Guard; the second of the bonus features we added on when we signed up for our subscription.